Pattern Matching

 Red "red"

-Green "green"]This becomes incredibly valuable during refactoring.
-When you add a new variant to a type, the compiler immediately finds every match expression that needs updating.
-You don't have to grep through your codebase hoping you found them all.
+The value compounds during refactoring.
+Add a new variant to a type, and the compiler points you to every match expression that needs updating.
+No grepping through the codebase, hoping you caught them all.

 Exhaustiveness checking makes refactoring safe.
 Add a variant to a type and the compiler finds every match that needs updating.